-One of California’s largest dealers is saying that Toyota Prius vehicles that were part of a 2016 recall to fix a key electronic component haven’t been repaired because they are still overheating and losing power causing drivers to be stranded in traffic.
+One of California’s largest dealers is saying that Toyota Prius vehicles that were part of a 2016 recall to fix a key electronic component haven’t been repaired because they are still overheating and losing power, stranding drivers in traffic.
 According to a news report in the Los Angeles Times, Toyota said the problem in the model years 2010-2014 had been taken care of with a software change.

 Lawsuit Over Unresolved Defect